maxime-triviaux/DashboardHue/README.md

 # DashboardHue
+## Introduction
+This project provide a Web Manager for Phillips Hue.

 ## Installation
-- In order to install DashboardHue you must have NodeJS V6 or V8.
+In order to install DashboardHue you must have NodeJS V6 or V8.

--
+##Configuration